MarcStan/expiration-scanner/Readme.md

 ## Notifications

-One of these values **must** be set (multiple **can** be set).
+One of these targets  **must** be configured (multiple **can** be set).
 Each configured target will receive the same message:

+### SendGrid

+Deliver an email to one or multiple users.
+Requires SendGrid account to be set up and configured.

-- `Notification:SendGrid:Key`: If set (must be a key that has `mail send` permission) will cause the alerts to be sent as emails via SendGrid.
+- `Notification:SendGrid:Key`: If set (must be a key that has `'mail send'` permission) will cause the alerts to be sent as emails via SendGrid.
 Note that each function will agreggate all outputs into one message but aggregation does not happen across function (i.e. keyvault & app registration secret expiration cause two separate emails).
-Also requires `Notification:SendGrid:From` and `Notification:SendGrid:To` to be set to email addresses.
-Optionally `Notification:SendGrid:Subject` can also be set (defaults to `Expiry notification`).
+Will also send separate messages for the acutal warnings and access issues (e.g. no access to keyvault)

+Also requires:

+* `Notification:SendGrid:From`: Email from which to send
+* `Notification:SendGrid:To`: One or multiple emails (separated by `,`) to which emails should be delivered
+* `Notification:SendGrid:Subject` (optional, defaults to `Expiry notification`).
+If set will be used as email subject.

+### Slack

-- `Notification:Slack:WebHook`: If set will cause alerts to be sent to a slack channel.
+Send messages into a slack channel.
 You must setup a [slack app](https://api.slack.com/messaging/webhooks).

+- `Notification:Slack:WebHook`: If set will cause alerts to be sent to the attached slack channel.

+### Logger

-Additionally the message is also logged via the logger output by default (console/app insights).
+Additionally the message is logged via the logger output by default (console/app insights).
 To disable set `Notificaton:Logger:Disable` to `true`.

-For KeyVault replace `:` with `--`.
-For environment variables, replace it with: `__`.
+Tip: For settings stored in KeyVault replace `:` with `--`.
+For settings stored as environment variables, replace it with: `__`.